juliahorne/EONS/README.md

 The model uses a system of ordinary differential equations (ODEs) describing movement of and reactions between several species in the Earth's surface reservoirs.
 These ODEs are evaluated through time by MATLAB's ode15s solver for stiff systems.
 This model was developed in MATLAB versions 2019A and 2021A.
 Users running with earlier or much later versions may experience some issues with in-built function calls.

  ## COMPONENTS
- The entire model is run in the ```Run_EONS.m``` master script; this produces a nominal run as described in the published (TBD) paper, as well as the mantle sensitivity testing and oxygen history comparison plots therein.
-Functions for reproducing the plots in that paper are included at the end of each section in the master script; upon downloading the .zip file and adding the necessary folders to their path, the user should be able to run only that script to return all figures from the paper.
+ The entire nominal model run as described in the published (TBD) paper is produced by the ```Run_EONS.m``` master script, as well as all output figures and oxygen history comparison plots.
+Mantle sensitivity tests are produced by running the separate ```Run_MantleTest.m``` script, which produces a singular figure.
+ Functions for reproducing the plots in that paper are included at the end of each section in the master script; upon downloading the repository and adding the necessary folders to their path, the user should be able to run only these two scripts to generate all figures from the paper.

- Everthing included in the .zip file falls into four categories:
+ Everthing included in the repository falls into four categories:

 <details>
 <summary> Functions comprising the model</summary>